 But this is no scientific curio.
+If you’ve ever wondered why the dinosaurs were so huge and todays nature so small, scarce and hard to see, this might shed some light on things.
 This topic, when understood, will likely seriously alter how you view nature.
-Fragments of another world In 1957 Trafalgar square in London was excavated.
-The bones date from about 120,000 years ago.
-The same pattern is seen elsewhere.
+Fragments of another world Another world.
 Future - Why vitamin pills don't work, and may be bad for you.
 For Linus Pauling, it all started to go wrong when he changed his breakfast routine.

 In 1964, at the age of 65, he started adding vitamin C to his orange juice in the morning.
 It was like adding sugar to Coca Cola, and he believed – wholeheartedly, sometimes vehemently – that it was a good thing.
 Before this, his breakfasts were nothing to write about.
 Just that they happened early every morning before going to work at California Institute of Technology, even on weekends.
 At the age of 30, for instance, he proposed a third fundamental way that atoms are held together in molecules, melding ideas from both chemistry and quantum mechanics.
 The next year, Pauling was awarded a Nobel Prize in Chemistry for his insights into how molecules are held together.
 But then came the vitamin C days.
 In the book’s second edition, he added flu to the list of easy fixes.
 In 1992, his ideas were featured on the cover of Time Magazine under the headline: “The Real Power of Vitamins”.